Big, bigger, Phuket

 Elephant Cafe by Tan – Large menu with Western options

-We also tried a smoothie bowl which was cold and delicious, with good toppings.
-However, the consistency was a bit too watery for our liking.
+We also tried a smoothie bowl, which was cold but a bit too watery for our liking.

 Find Elephant Cafe by Tan here.